iampranav-ai/Face-Detect/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/organization/repository)
 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 First of all make sure you have OpenCV installed.
-You can install it using pip: `pip install opencv-python` Face detection using Haar cascades is a machine learning based approach where a cascade function is trained with a set of input data.
+You can install it using pip: `pip install opencv-python`.

+Face detection using Haar cascades is a machine learning based approach where a cascade function is trained with a set of input data.
 OpenCV already contains many pre-trained classifiers for face, eyes, smiles, etc..